SheaWick/Data-Analysis/README.md

-# The IBM Data Analyst Professional Certificate is offered through Coursera.
+# IBM Data Analyst Professional Certificate:
+Offered through Coursera.
 Key subjects covered: Excel, SQL, Python(Pandas, Numpy, Matplotlib) Cognos, Jupyter notebooks.
 "Demonstrate proficiency in using spreadsheets and utilizing Excel to perform a variety of data analysis tasks like data wrangling and data mining"
 "Create various charts and plots in Excel & work with IBM Cognos Analytics to build dashboards.
 Visualize data using Python libraries like Matplotlib"
 "Develop working knowledge of Python language for analyzing data using Python libraries like Pandas and Numpy, and invoke APIs and Web Services"